-An older, wiser Shaquem Griffin also feeling more comfortable again playing on the edge
+An older, wiser Shaquem Griffin is feeling more comfortable again playing on the edge

 But how much that gets him on the field — and even if it assures him a spot on the 53-man roster heading into the season — remains to be seen.

-Seattle has a stacked linebacking corps after the offseason re-signings of veterans Wright and Mychal Kendricks (who the team expects to be available though he is due to be sentenced at some point on an insider trading charge) and the drafting of Cody Barton and Ben Burr-Kirven.
+Seattle has a stacked linebacking corps after it re-signed veterans Wright and Mychal Kendricks (who the team expects to be available though he is due to be sentenced at some point on an insider trading charge) and drafted Cody Barton and Ben Burr-Kirven.

-Carroll said again on Thursday that the Seahawks hope to use Bobby Wagner, Wright and Kendricks together in 2019, which strongly hints that Kendricks will play strongside linebacker, the spot where he began his career with the Philadelphia Eagles.
+Carroll said again Thursday that the Seahawks hope to use Bobby Wagner, Wright and Kendricks together in 2019, which strongly hints that Kendricks will play strongside linebacker, the spot where he began his career with the Philadelphia Eagles.

-Carroll also said the team plans to use last year’s strongside strongside linebacker — Barkevious Mingo — more as a pass rusher this season, but with the ability to still play some at SLB if needed.
+Carroll also said the team plans to use last year’s strongside linebacker, Barkevious Mingo, more as a pass rusher this season, but with the ability to still play some at SLB if needed.
 That might assure a spot on the roster for Mingo and provide fairly proven depth at SLB.

 Barton seems pegged to be the backup middle linebacker, which might leave Burr-Kirven, Griffin and Austin Calitro — who has been used ahead of Barton in the offseason program — battling for any leftover scraps of playing time, and possibly with each other for a final roster spot.

-Griffin’s ability to show he can master more than one role could loom critical, something he acknowledged Thursday.
+Griffin’s ability to show he can master more than one role could loom critical, which he acknowledged Thursday.

 Playing two spots, he said, is “just a way for me to learn more of the defense.
 I think that can be a great, positive thing when you can go back and forth at two positions and show your worth a little more, knowing I can go from on the edge back to being a stack backer and stuff like that.’’

-If he might be a better fit at strongside linebacker he says he also thinks he’ll be a better weakside backer this year after learning a value lesson in patience last season.
+If he might be a better fit at strongside linebacker, he says he also thinks he’ll be a better weakside backer this year after learning a valuable lesson in patience last season.

-If he might be reading plays better, though, Griffin said he read nothing into Seattle drafting two other linebackers saying “at the end of the day it’s all competitive, it’s all us competing.’’
+If he might be reading plays better, though, Griffin said he read nothing into Seattle drafting two other linebackers, saying, “At the end of the day it’s all competitive, it’s all us competing.’’

-Which he’s now doing in just about every way possible.
+He’s now doing that in just about every way possible.
 At the behest of Shaquill, the brothers hired a personal chef this offseason to improve their diets.
 Shaquill said he had to gain weight last season to play inside and was at 226.
 Now, he hopes to stay at the same general weight — in the 225-230 range — to handle both roles.
-But if the weight is basically the same, he said “I just feel so much better’’ this year.
+But if the weight is basically the same, he said, “I just feel so much better’’ this year.

 He’s also simply a year older and wiser.